keyvank/tsp/src/5-trust.md

 The proposed hash function is completely made-up, very inefficient and might be insecure.
 Designing memory-intensive hash functions is a broad topic to discuss, but it explains you the core idea.

+## Proof-of-Work as a AGI test

+I once read someone on X (formerly Twitter) proposing a really interesting test for language models to see whether they’ve achieved AGI-level creativity and intelligence.
+The idea was to train a model only on data before 2009, before Bitcoin even existed, and then ask it to design a solution for the double-spending problem.
+If the model independently discovers Proof-of-Work (or some similar mechanism), we could arguably claim that AGI has been achieved!
+The idea was so clever and compelling that I decided to dedicate a paragraph to it in this book.

 ## Proof of Stake

 Bitcoin had an intellectual community back then (It still has!).
 There were a lot of people talking about ways they can improve Bitcoin in public forums and chat-rooms.
 One of the revolutionary ideas which was shared as a topic on Bitcointalk was: to expect different hardness of the PoW puzzle from different people, based on their balance.
 Those with less coins have to work on harder problems, and those with a lot of coins are only required to solve a simple Proof-of-Work puzzle!